jlgrall/esEngine/doc/gettingadvanced.md

 ===============

-Introduction to some of the more advanced features of entity.JS:
+Introduction to some of the more advanced features of esEngine:

 1. SystemGroup: manage your systems
 1. Multiple instances of the same systems (Tags, Alternative bag)